Skip to main content

 PGY3 rotations

 Your third year will give you time to explore the aspects of family medicine you feel you need prior to graduation and your transition to independent practice.
-You’ll spend three to four half-days per week at your outpatient continuity site.
+You’ll spend three to four half-days per week in our outpatient clinic.

 • Urology